Measuring Guide

 Roman Shades

-• Inside mount needs at least 2–3" of frame depth to sit flush; outside mount is the safer choice for shallow or uneven frames.
+• Inside mount needs about 2–3" of frame depth to sit flush; outside mount adds roughly +5" width / +6" height beyond the opening.

-• Cordless and motorized lift systems change the hardware clearance needed at the top of the shade — this gets confirmed at the in-home visit.
+• Cordless and motorized lift systems change the hardware clearance needed at the top of the shade — confirmed at your free in-home visit.

 Explore Roman Shades

-• Motorized and Matter-enabled options need a power source or charging access considered before installation day.
+• Choose from plastic chain, stainless chain, cordless, or motorized control — motorized and Matter-enabled options need power or charging access considered before install day.

-• Frame depth matters most here — plantation shutters need real clearance for the panel and hinge to swing freely.
+• Frame depth matters most for shutters — panels and hinges need real clearance to swing freely, matched to your actual window muntins.

 Avoid These